CookieCodesAI/bunny_buddy/README.md

 Gifs come from toffeecraft on itch.io: https://toffeecraft.itch.io/bunny-pixel-animations

 ### Usage
-In order to use the Bunny Buddy, you must download the gifs from toffeecraft on itch.io and place them in the gifs folder.
+In order to use the Bunny Buddy, you must download the gifs from toffeecraft on itch.io and place them in a gifs folder created in the bunny_buddy directory.

 In order to get the BunnyRun_flipped.gif you must follow the steps below
 #### 1. Install imagemagick